kallaspriit/migrator-js/README.md

 - `yarn build` to build the production version.
 - `yarn test` to run tests.
 - `yarn lint` to lint the codebase.
-- `yarn start` to start the example application.
+- `yarn migrate` to run the the example migration script.
 - `yarn coverage` to gather code coverage.
 - `yarn prettier` to run prettier.